 Joan Willoughby Scholarship

-The Joan Willoughby Scholarship was established in 1999 with a grant from Dr. Robert Willoughby in memory of his wife, a dedicated and beloved club past president.
-The scholarship is for an area high school graduate or nontraditional student pursuing a degree in the health care field from Washtenaw Community College.
+The Joan Willoughby Scholarship was established in 1999 with a grant from Dr. Robert Willoughby in memory of his wife, a dedicated and beloved past president of the club.
+Joan Willoughby had trained to be a nurse at Temple University, in Philadelphia, and the scholarship is awarded annually to a high school graduate or a nontraditional student from Washtenaw County who can demonstrate unmet financial need and is pursuing a degree in a health-care field at Washtenaw Community College.

 Barbara Weiss Scholarship

-This year, due to the continuing growth of our funds, we were able to award two Barbara Weiss Scholarships: Ariel Colston will be attending Oakland University and LaNaya Hood will be attending the University of Michigan-Ann Arbor.
+This year, due to the continuing growth of our funds, we were able to award three Barbara Weiss Scholarships: Aminata Kabaand Destiny Hall will be attending University of Michigan-Dearborn.
+Tyjia Long will be attending the University of Detroit Mercy.

 A corporation of members from the Ladies’ Literary Club shall comprise the Ladies’ Literary Club of Ypsilanti, Michigan Foundation.
 Foundation Directors shall be appointed as needed at the annual meeting of all the Directors as stipulated in the Foundation bylaws.